“Torshi Left” – Middle Eastern Pink Pickled Turnips (Fermented Version)

 Notes:

 • Traditionally it is kept at cool room temperatures out of direct sunlight for a few weeks before consuming, and might never be placed in refrigeration.
-However, if you will be eating this slowly over a period of several weeks or months, it will stay crunchiest if refrigerated after the initial room temperature pickling
+However, if you will be eating this slowly over a period of several weeks or months, it will stay crunchiest if refrigerated after the initial room temperature fermentation.

 The torshi after an hour